SumoLogic/sumologic-documentation/docs/search/logcompare.md

 ## LogCompare alerts

-With LogCompare, you can create a [Monitor] (/Visualizations-and-Alerts/Alerts/Monitors) or [Scheduled Search] (/Visualizations-and-Alerts/Alerts/Scheduled-Searches) to send notifications when certain conditions are met.
+With LogCompare, you can create a [Monitor](/docs/alerts/monitors) or [Scheduled Search](../alerts/scheduled-searches/schedule-search.md) to send notifications when certain conditions are met.
 For example, you can be alerted when new signatures are found.

 To do this, use a search query such as: